Jessica Maloh, Raja Sivamani MD MS AP

 Research suggests that this attitude is associated with adaptive personality traits, improved well-being, and pro-social behaviors.

 Numerous studies have found that grateful people are more extroverted, open-minded, and conscientious.
 In addition, they are less likely to be neurotic, angry, hostile, or depressed.
 Overall, having feelings of appreciation and awe seem to be associated with experiencing positive emotions more frequently.

 Gratitude has been shown to decrease levels of stress over time and to improve sleep quality and duration.
-Those who are more grateful also seem to engage in more self-care and health behaviours like improving diet, attending medical appointments, and engaging in physical activity.
+Those who are more grateful also seem to engage in more self-care and health behaviors like improving diet, attending medical appointments, and engaging in physical activity.

 Science suggests that experiencing gratitude can increase connection and satisfaction in relationships.
-Having a grateful attitude has been found to promote conflict resolution, and the reciprocation of helpful actions.
+Having a grateful attitude has been found to promote conflict resolution and the reciprocation of helpful actions.

-With the start of a new year, we may set an intention to fostering a positive and thankful orientation to life.
+With the start of a new year, we may set an intention to foster a positive and thankful orientation to life.
 We may reap the benefits by making gratitude lists and going on gratitude visits.

 On a piece of paper, write down 6 things you are thankful for.
 If possible, do this daily for at least 14 days.
 In one study where this intervention was done for people with excessive worrying, there were significant decreases in worrying compared to those that did not create gratitude lists.
 In children, this exercise has been found to increase satisfaction and interest in school.

 With the many lists and visits we’ll have in this new year, let us bring gratitude along for the ride.
-It will allow us to see more of the good around us, to bring out more of the good within us, and to spread it to all who cross our path.
+It will allow us to see more of the good around us, bring out more of the good within us, and spread it to all who cross our path.